LAA313 Physical Environments - Use and Experiences

 Knowledge

-The student is expected to have knowledge of theories and concepts around the interaction between people and their physical environments.
-The student should gain an understanding and be able to reflect on how we influence and are influenced by our physical environment.
+The student is expected to acquire knowledge about theories and concepts regarding the interaction between people and their physical surroundings.
+The student should gain an understanding of and be able to reflect on the interaction between humans and physical environments.
 The student should engage with research literature to acquire knowledge about which factors in the physical environment can inhibit and promote public health.

 Skills

-The student should understand how we can study the influence of physical environments on health and be familiar with various methods for mapping use and experience of physical environment.
+The student should gain an understanding of how to study the impact of physical environments on health and have knowledge of various methods for mapping the use and experience of physical environments.
 The student should gain practical experience with one or more methods.
-The student should be able to reflect on how knowledge of the relationship between physical environments and health, and various methods for mapping use and experience of physical environments, can be used in health-promotion within spatial and municipal planning.
+The student should be able to reflect on how knowledge about the relationships between physical environments and health, and mapping methodologies, can be used in health-promoting work within spatial and municipal planning.
 Emphasis is placed on the applicability of theory and methodology.

-The student is expected to further develop skills in literature search, critical reading, academic writing skills, cooperation ability, responsibility, ability to reflect and critical thinking through independent work and group work.
-The student should be able to see the usefulness of and apply knowledge and skills from the course independently in various situations in further education and professional contexts.
+The student is expected to further develop skills in literature search, critical reading, academic writing skills, teamwork, responsibility, ability to reflect and think critically through independent work and group work.
+The student should be able to see the value of and apply knowledge and skills from the course independently in various situations in further education and professional contexts.

-• Students will through lectures, literature seminars and assignments be introduced to the various themes and methods.
+Students will through lectures, literature seminars and assignments be introduced to the various themes and methods.
 The students can through their own literature search obtain deeper knowledge on a particular theme and method.
-Theoretical knowledge and reflection will be practiced in a written group assignment.
+Theoretical knowledge and reflection will be practiced through mandatory exercises and a written assignment.

-Obligatory assignments have to be completet to be allowed to deliver written group assignment.
+Obligatory assignments have to be completed to be allowed to deliver written assignment.

 Minimum 80% attendance during teaching hours

-• 4 hours each week during the spring semester.
+4 hours each week during the spring term.